 - For a cruiser longboard, you don’t need to go for a concave that’s as deep and extreme as the freeride and downhill boards.

-Longboards are the best choice among many types of skateboards for cruising.
+Deck Sizes Longboards are the best choice among many types of skateboards for cruising.
 Most of them are around 32” to 42” – an ideal size range to cruise easily.

 The more flex -> The easier to balance on different types of terrains and the more stable the board -> The stiffer the deck should be -> The faster of speed.

 Soft flex boards are usually used for certain board tricks and mellow cruising; the medium flex is best for moderate speed cruising, carving, and commuting whilst the stiff flex is good for freeriding, bombing hills, and going fast.
+Flex is like a question of taste – some love turning and they opt for a soft-flex board whereas others prefer the extra stability of a stiffer deck.
+Beginners usually start with a soft flex board because they are easier to stand on and cruise around.
+But once you’ve already completed all basic longboarding skills invest in a stiffer deck.

 The narrower the deck, the narrower its trucks.

+Also, consider the kingpin position.
 For easier control, while longboarding downhills or board-walking, choose reverse kingpin trucks whilst the standard ones are usually found on normal skateboards with kicktails as this combination delivers a more precise response.
+Wheels Three essential factors to remember when choosing longboard wheels are:

 - Diameter